Daspletosaurus: Social behavior

-A young specimen of the Dinosaur Park Daspletosaurus species (TMP 94.143.1) shows bite marks on the face that were inflicted by another tyrannosaur.
-The bite marks are healed over, indicating that the animal survived the bite.
-A full-grown Dinosaur Park Daspletosaurus (TMP 85.62.1) also exhibits tyrannosaur bite marks, showing that attacks to the face were not limited to younger animals.
-While it is possible that the bites were attributable to other species, intraspecific aggression, including facial biting, is very common among predators.
+A full-grown Dinosaur Park Daspletosaurus (TMP 85.62.1) exhibits tyrannosaur bite marks on its skull.
+While it is possible that the bites were attributable to other species, intraspecific aggression such as facial biting is very common among predators.
 Facial bites are seen in other tyrannosaurs like Gorgosaurus and Tyrannosaurus, as well as in other theropod genera like Sinraptor and Saurornitholestes.
 Darren Tanke and Phil Currie hypothesize that the bites are due to intraspecific competition for territory or resources, or for dominance within a social group.
+A young specimen of the tyrannosaurid (TMP 1994.143.1), initially identified as the Dinosaur Park Daspletosaurus but subsequently referred to Gorgosaurus libratus, also shows bite marks on the face that were inflicted by another tyrannosaur.
+The bite marks are healed over, indicating that the animal survived the bite.

 Evidence that Daspletosaurus lived in social groups comes from a bonebed found in the Two Medicine Formation of Montana.
 The bonebed includes the remains of three Daspletosaurus, including a large adult, a small juvenile, and another individual of intermediate size.
 At least five hadrosaurs are preserved at the same location.
 Geologic evidence indicates that the remains were not brought together by river currents but that all of the animals were buried simultaneously at the same location.
 The hadrosaur remains are scattered and bear numerous marks from tyrannosaur teeth, indicating that the Daspletosaurus were feeding on the hadrosaurs at the time of death.
 The cause of death is unknown.
 Currie speculates that the daspletosaurs formed a pack, although this cannot be stated with certainty.
 Other scientists are skeptical of the evidence for social groups in Daspletosaurus and other large theropods;

 Brian Roach and Daniel Brinkman have suggested that Daspletosaurus social interaction would have more closely resembled the modern Komodo dragon, where non-cooperative individuals mob carcasses, frequently attacking and even cannibalizing each other in the process.

 Fossils of other tyrannosaurids like Teratophoneus and Albertosaurus among other genera suggest that gregarious behavior may have been widespread in tyrannosaurs and thus may vindicate the hypothesis of Daspletosaurus being a social animal, as bonebeds of these genera containing multiple specimens in a wide range of ages have been excavated and described from these different genera.

 Evidence of cannibalism in Daspletosaurus was published in 2015.